 CSSFintra: it is a carrier specific scaling factor and is determined according to CSSFwithin_gap,i in clause 9.1.5.2 for measurement conducted within measurement gaps.

 Kgap is the scaling factor for a SSB frequency layer to be measured within an associated measurement gap pattern.
-Kgap = 1 when the UE is not configured with concurrent measurement gaps .
+Kgap = 1 when the UE is not configured with or the UE does not support concurrent measurement gaps or MUSIM gaps.
 Otherwise, Kgap = Ntotal / Navailable, where Navailable and Ntotal are calculated as follows:

-For a window W of duration max(SMTC period, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE measurement gap and per-FR measurement gap within the same FR as the SSB frequency layer, and starting from the beginning of any SMTC occasion:
+For a window W of duration max(SMTC period, MGRP_max), where MGRP max is the maximum MGRP across all configured per-UE measurement gap, periodic MUSIM gaps, and per-FR measurement gap within the same FR as the SSB frequency layer, and starting from the beginning of any SMTC occasion:

--- Ntotal is the total number of SMTC occasions that are covered by instances of the associated measurement gap within the window W, including those overlapped with other measurement gap occasions within the window, and
+-- Ntotal is the total number of SMTC occasions that are covered by instances of the associated measurement gap within the window W, including those overlapped with other measurement gap and MUSIM gap occasions within the window, and

-Navailable is the number of SMTC occasions that are covered by instances of the non-dropped associated measurement gap within the window W after accounting for measurement gap collisions by applying the measurement gap collision rule in section 9.1.8.3.
+Navailable is the number of SMTC occasions that are covered by instances of the non-dropped associated measurement gap within the window W after accounting for measurement gap and MUSIM gap collisions by applying the collision rules for measurement gap and MUSIM gap in section 9.1.8.3 and 9.1.10.x3, respectively.

-When concurrent measurement gaps are configured, requirements in this clause do not apply if Navailable =0.
+Requirements in this clause do not apply if Navailable =0.

+When UE supports [MUSIM-GapConfig-17] and the configured aperiodic MUSIM gap collides with the measurement gap associated with the target frequency layer, where MUSIM gap collision rule in section 9.1.10.x3 is applied, longer cell identification period for the target intra-frequency is expected.

 Mpss/sss_sync_with_gaps : For a UE supporting FR2-1 power class 1 or 5, Mpss/sss_sync with_gaps=40.
 For a UE supporting FR2-1 power class 2, Mpss/sss_sync with_gaps =24.
 For a UE supporting FR2-1 power class 3, Mpss/sss_sync with_gaps =24.
 For a UE supporting FR2-1 power class 4, Mpss/sss_sync with_gaps =24.
 For a UE supporting FR2-2 power class 1, Mpss/sss_sync with_gaps = 60.
 For a UE supporting FR2-2 power class 2, Mpss/sss_sync with_gaps = 36.
 For a UE supporting FR2-2 power class 3, Mpss/sss_sync with_gaps = 36.

 Mmeas_period_ with_gaps: For a UE supporting FR2-1 power class 1 or 5, Mmeas_period_ with_gaps =40.
 For a UE supporting FR2-1 power class 2, Mmeas_period_ with_gaps =24.
 For a UE supporting FR2-1 power class 3, Mmeas_period_ with_gaps =24.
 For a UE supporting FR2-1 power class 4, Mmeas_period with_gaps =24.
 For a UE supporting FR2-2 power class 1, Mmeas_period_ with_gaps = 60.
 For a UE supporting FR2-2 power class 2, Mmeas_period_ with_gaps = 36.
 For a UE supporting FR2-2 power class 3, Mmeas_period_ with_gaps = 36.